BobSoftOfficial/Stacky/README.md

 EVERY command in stacky NEEDS to be on a new line

-0-26	will print out the ASSCII character (1 will output a, 26 will output z.
-0 output space) )	will do \n
+Numbers from 0 to 26 will print the ASCII character: 1 = 'a', 26 = 'z'.

+) outputs a new line (newline).

-(	will do a space
+( outputs a space.

-+	will skip the next line
++ skips the next line.

-- will goto the line before
+- goes back to the previous line (jumps one line down).

-=	will reset the program
+= resets the program to the first line.

-.	will change the next line to the first line
+. changes the next line to be the same as the first line.

-/	will make the next line the one before it / the one before it
+/ changes the next line to the division of the previous line by itself.

-*	will make the next line the one before it * the one before it ^	will make the next line the second next line
+* changes the next line to the multiplication of the previous line by itself.

+^ changes the line two lines ahead to the value of the next line.